LoginRadius/apidocs/database/supportdocs/docs/libraries/overview.md

 ===
 ---

 This document covers various implementation methods that will help you in deployment of the **LoginRadius platform** in a quick time and easy way.
-It includes the deployment via all the well-known methods such as JavaScript libraries, web-based SDKs, Mobile SDKs, IDX,Identity Orchestrationand turn-key plugins, as well as, secure credentials for connecting these to the **LoginRadius SaaS platform**.
+It includes the deployment via all the well-known methods such as JavaScript libraries, web-based SDKs, Mobile SDKs, IDX,Identity Orchestration and turn-key plugins, as well as, secure credentials for connecting these to the **LoginRadius SaaS platform**.

 ### JS Libraries